llm-bible/llm-bible.github.io/_publications/lo2024closer.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.18219"}
   - {name: "Code", url: "https://github.com/kamanphoebe/Look-into-MoEs"}
-tags: ['Attention Mechanism', 'Efficiency And Optimization', 'Fine Tuning', 'Has Code', 'Model Architecture', 'Pretraining Methods', 'Reinforcement Learning', 'Tools', 'Training Techniques']
+tags: ['Attention Mechanism', 'Efficiency And Optimization', 'Ethics And Bias', 'Fine Tuning', 'Has Code', 'Model Architecture', 'Reinforcement Learning', 'Tools', 'Training Techniques']
 ---
 Mixture-of-experts (MoE) is gaining increasing attention due to its unique properties and remarkable performance especially for language tasks.
 By sparsely activating a subset of parameters for each token MoE architecture could increase the model size without sacrificing computational efficiency achieving a better trade-off between performance and training costs.
 However the underlying mechanism of MoE still lacks further exploration and its modularization degree remains questionable.
 In this paper we make an initial attempt to understand the inner workings of MoE-based large language models.
 Concretely we comprehensively study the parametric and behavioral features of three recent MoE-based models and reveal some intriguing observations including (1) Neurons act like fine-grained experts.
 (2) The router of MoE usually selects experts with larger output norms.
 (3) The expert diversity increases as the layer increases while the last layer is an outlier.
 Based on the observations we also provide suggestions for a broad spectrum of MoE practitioners such as router design and expert allocation.
 We hope this work could shed light on future research on the MoE framework and other modular architectures.
 Code is available at https://github.com/kamanphoebe/Look-into-MoEs."